byu-cs-236-classroom-templates/project-3/README.md

     1. Write code to pass the negative test.
     1. Write a positive test that fails.
     1. Write code to pass the positive test.
+    1. Make a good faith effort to partition the input, do the math on the resulting partition, and write parameterized tests using the input partition
+    1. Modify your code to pass the parameterized tests

 1. For each required function in `Interpreter`:

     1. Write a positive test that fails.
     1. Write code to pass the positive test.
+    1. Make a good faith effort to partition the input, do the math on the resulting partition, and write parameterized tests using the input partition
+    1. Modify your code to pass the parameterized tests

 1. Run the pass-off tests -- debug as needed.